mantisbt-plugins/inline-history/README.md

 ## Usage

-Just navigate to the *View Issue Details* page for any issue.
+Just navigate to the *View Issue Details* page for any issue to view inline history.

+### Disabling the plugin at user level

-Individual users have the possibility of disabling the plugin by unchecking the relevant option in their preferences (*My Account -> Preferences*)
+Individual users have the possibility of disabling the plugin (i.e. revert to standard MantisBT behavior) by unchecking the relevant option in their preferences (*My Account -> Preferences*).

 ## Support